 Bake for about 22-25 minutes or until the muffins have risen nicely and are starting to crack on top.

-To make a dairy free version of these muffins, replace the yogurt with coconut yoghurt or coconut cream and use coconut oil instead of the butter.
+Dairy-free: Replace the yogurt with coconut yoghurt or coconut cream and use coconut oil instead of the butter.

-Don't like or can't have almond flour?
-Try a mix of sesame flour and sunflower seed flour.
+Nut free: Try a mix of sesame flour and sunflower seed flour.
 I grind these myself from the seeds and use them as a 1:1 replacement.

 Love peanut butter?
 Try adding a dollop of peanut butter into the centre of each muffin before baking!